 In between the crippling panic and tears that felt like would never stop, I felt tremendous anger towards the driver who hit her.
 It was broad daylight in a residential area.
 You cannot convince me that they didn’t know they hit a dog.
 I was also furious with my neighbors who obviously had walked past the dog and talked about the dog, but made no attempts to help her.

 And here I was, in my bloodied and dirtied work clothes, over a half an hour late getting back to the office.

-Animal control finally arrived and by the time, my neighbor had rejoined me with the adjacent apartment complex’s manager.
+Animal control finally arrived and by that time, my neighbor had rejoined me with the adjacent apartment complex’s manager.
 The owner of the dog had been determined and that in and of itself was a depressing story.

 The Boston Terrier belonged to man who died last month and she was now in the care of his son.
 The son was unable to come back to the apartment that day because his daughter was in the hospital.

 The animal control team assessed the dog in my living room, pinching at her legs to see if she was responsive.
 They immediately determined that she was paralyzed.

 I already had mascara smeared up to my forehead and my face was a red, splotchy mess.
 There was no use pretending like I wasn’t upset by this news.

 With the utmost care and gentleness, she was lifted into a towel and escorted to the white animal control van.
 I’ll never forget those big brown eyes that stared out to me from underneath the white towel.
 I stood and watched them leave from my doorway, sunlight streaming into my eyes so intensely that I had to shield my face with my hand.
 I asked if I could get an update on the dog.
 I was told that I could call animal control tomorrow for an update.